sqlite/sqlite/autosetup/README.md

 It is then up to the Makefile to apply and order the flags however is appropriate.

-> Sidebar: the `X_Y` convention is used used on the configure-script side because that process exports those flags as C `#define`s to `sqlite_cfg.h`, where dots are not permitted.
-The `X.y` convention is used in the Makefile side primarily because the person who did the initial port finds that easier on the eyes and fingers.

 At the end of the configure script, the global `CFLAGS` _ideally_ holds only flags which are either relevant to all targets or, failing